What is a recovery model?

 In case you make the change to FULL RECOVERY while a bulk operation is ongoing, the logging of the bulk operation will switch from minimal logging to full logging.
-The same rule applies backwards.
+The same rule applies backward.

-- The first step is to connect to the correct SQL Server instance and in the Databases folder right click the database for which you want to review/modify the recovery model and select Properties.
+- The first step is to connect to the correct SQL Server instance and in the Databases folder right-click the database for which you want to review/modify the recovery model and select Properties.

-- On the window that appeared select in the left side the Options page and then you can see, as marked in the image below, what is the current recovery model for your database and, the drop-down menu from where you can switch to a different recovery model.
+- On the window that appeared select on the left side the Options page and then you can see, as marked in the image below, what is the current recovery model for your database and, the drop-down menu from where you can switch to a different recovery model.

 - In order to view the recovery model of your database using queries, you can use the prototype query below: